Davidutro/MakerDAOSaiContractAudit/audit/README.md

 One difficulty in understanding the smart contracts has been MakerDAO's choice of naming contracts and objects with three letter words like *sai*, *sin*, *tub*, *tap* and *top*, and the naming of actions with four letter words like *cage*, *bite*, *mold* and *drip*.

 Another difficulty in tracing through the correctness in the functioning of the smart contracts has been the use of calculations with 18 (*wad*) and 27 (*ray*) decimal place precision.
-This difficulty is compounded by the use of three letter words for the object names.
+This difficulty is compounded by the use of three letter words for the object names mentioned above.

 Once the conventions above are understood, the workings of the MakerDAO smart contracts become quite clear.

 There are small number of issues of low importance raised by this audit.
 These are listed in the sections below documenting each deployed smart contract.
-Across the various smart contracts, there is no ability to transfer out any other ERC20 tokens accidentally sent to these token contracts, but this is of low importance.
+There is also no ability to transfer out any other ERC20 tokens accidentally sent to the MakerDAO contracts, but again this is of low importance.

 No potential vulnerabilities have been identified in the smart contracts.